redhat-cip/dci-openshift-agent/README.md

 ### Systems requirements

 `DCI OpenShift Agent` needs a dedicated system to act as a `controller node`.
-It is identified as the `DCI Jumpbox` in this document.
+It is identified as the `DCI Jumphost` in this document.
 This system will be added to a standard OCP topology by being connected to the OCP `baremetal network`.
 The `DCI OpenShift Agent` will drive the RHOCP installation workflow from there.